QAZIMAAZARSHAD/Voters-Registration-Portal/README.md

 ## Contribution Guidelines 🏗

-Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and improve it further
+Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and improve it further.

 To start contributing, follow the below guidelines:

-🌟.
-Star🌟 the project to bookmark and appreciate the work.
+🌟Star🌟 the project to bookmark and appreciate the work.

 **0.**  Take a look at the existing [issues](https://github.com/QAZIMAAZARSHAD/Voters-Registration-Portal/issues) or create your own issues.
 Wait for the Issue to be assigned to you after which you can start working on it.